Latest Telecommuting Statistics

 How Many People Could Telework? / How Many Want To? (updated August 2012)

-- 64 million U.S employees holds a job that is compatible at least part-time telework (50% of the workforce).
+- Our estimate based on the current labor force composition is that 64 million U.S employees holds a job that is compatible at least part-time telework (50% of the workforce).

 - Taken together the above number suggests that 50 million workers both could and want to telework.